pixee/upload-tool-results-action/README.md

     # Default: https://sonarcloud.io/api
     sonar-api-url:

-    # Path to the tool's results file to share with Pixee.
+    # Path to the tool's results file to upload to Pixeebot.
 This does not apply to SonarCloud integration, because the action retrieves the results directly from SonarCloud.
     # Required, when `tool` is not "sonar"
     file:
 ```